Job Interview Tips

-Nerves are not necessarily a bad thing they show your potential employer you care!
-But if you are too nervous you are more likely to rush the interview and forget the key points.
+Nerves are not necessarily a bad thing, as they show your potential employer that you care!
+But if you are too nervous, you are more than likely to rush the interview and forget some key points that would show why you are the right candidate for the job.
 Remember your interviewer is willing you to succeed and will fully understand your nervousness.
-Take plenty of deep breaths and breathe out slowly, this will encourage you to slow down and help you to create a more confident impression.
+Take plenty of deep breaths.
+This will encourage you to slow down and help you to create a more confident impression.

-Remember the first impression is normally the lasting impression.
-If your words are unclear or muddled your interviewer will quickly lose interest.
-Take your time over each word and avoid saying ‘you know what I mean’ the chances are he/she will not.
+If your words are unclear or muddled, your interviewer will lose interest quickly.
+Take your time over each word and avoid phrases like “you know what I mean”.

-Make a confident entrance!
-Make sure you look the interviewer in the eye and ensure that your handshake is nice and firm and always say ‘it’s a pleasure to meet you.
-It is very difficult to project a confident and enthusiastic manner if you slouch back in your chair.
-Sit up nice and straight and slightly lean forward.
-Maintain constant eye contact, this will help give you a confident style.
-It is important to maintain eye contact during the entire interview.
-If you are being interviewed by a panel give around 3 or 4 seconds of eye contact randomly to all the individuals on the panel.
-Avoid staring at any particular individual.
+Remember, you need to make your first impression count as this is usually the lasting impression.
+So make a confident entrance!
+Make sure to look the interviewer in the eye and that your handshake is nice and firm.
+It is very difficult to project a confident manner if you slouch back in your chair.
+Sit up nice and straight and slightly lean forward, this will show the interviewer that you are paying attention.
+If you are being interviewed by a panel, make sure to take the time to look them each in the eye, and avoid staring at any particular individual.

-It always helps to do a ‘dummy run’ before your actual interview date.
-This will ensure you know how much time to allow before you set off.
-It will also let you know if there are any road works you should allow extra time for.
+If possible, it always helps to do a ‘test run’ before your actual interview date.
+This way you know how much time to leave before you set off, the route to take and where you can park.
+It will also make you aware of any possible obstructions you should leave extra time for.
 Being late for an interview no matter what the reason will always set a negative tone.
 Also, if you arrive too early please wait and only announce your arrival no more than ten minutes before your appointment time.

 - Why are you looking for a new job?